SCCP2019/introduction/README.md

     app.run()
 ```

-Then you can execute the app.
+Then you can execute the app with hot-reloading function.
+You can check that the message on terminal is immediatelly change after you modify the program like:

+## Point
+* Installation of Python3 to your own environment without package manage tool
+* Installation of flask framework

+* Hello World on flask
+* Hot-reloading function
+* Characteristics of script language